revision-external-api

 https://acme-company.revision.app/api/external/diagrams/<returned-id>

-For bulk operations, use the template endpoint to sync everything in a single transaction instead.
+For bulk operations and new documentation flows, prefer the template endpoint to sync everything in a single transaction.

 Output Summary